 Some pet owners have adopted these breeds, raised them, and experienced zero aggressive or violent behavior.
 However, sometimes even well-trained dogs turn violent unexpectedly, as do those from more docile breeds.
 Some do so to protect their owners, but some are simply large dogs who get too playful with humans.
-These include labs, sheepdogs, poodles, bulldogs, schnauzers, and terriers.
+These include labs, sheepdogs, poodles, bulldogs, schnauzers and terriers.

-Dog Owner Liability in the State of Florida
+Dog Owner Liability In Florida

-In Florida, dog owners, cat owners, and people with pets in general are expected to care for and maintain control of their animals.
+In Florida, dog owners, cat owners and people with pets, in general, are expected to care for and maintain control of their animals.
 If they fail to prevent an animal attack on someone, they can be held legally liable for their actions.

 The Florida dog bite laws are so stringent that many dog owners purchase insurance to cover all damage committed by their dogs.
 Regardless of whether the owner has this insurance, he or she will still be held liable for owning a violent dog.
 The case against the owner is especially strong if the dog was aggressive toward humans in the past.

 Dog attacks are physically disfiguring and emotionally traumatic, and the most common victims are kids.
 Dogs tend to bite children in the face, leaving them with permanent scars.
-Our team represents those who have been mauled or attacked by unrestrained dogs, fighting to get compensation for their damages including medical treatment, E.R. visit, hospital bills, reconstructive surgeries, and pain and suffering.
+Our team represents those who have been mauled or attacked by unrestrained dogs, fighting to get compensation for their damages including medical treatment, E.R. visits, hospital bills, reconstructive surgeries, and pain and suffering.

 We use every resource at our disposal to hold owners accountable for violent dogs.
 We also pursue wrongful death cases in instances where a dog has caused the death of a child or family member.